lenzloesche/quizz-app/README.md

 This project was coded for the "neue fische" boot camp.

+Work in progress!

 ## current features:

 - view questions
 - show and hide answer
 - add new questions with answers and tags
-- bookmark and unbookamrk cards
+- bookmark and unbookmark cards
 - dark mode
 - change language to German
 - bookmark and question counter